Filming Protocols of the International Seabed Authority

 • Despite any other provision in this protocol, interviewing, filming or photography in parts of the JCC may be limited, with the approval or under the authority of the Communications Unit, for the purposes of security or safety.

-• If you are filming inside the Secretariat of the Authority or JCC, in a corridor, for example, please ensure that you are not obstructing the passage of other visitors and staff.
+• If you are filming inside the ISA Secretariat or JCC, such as in a corridor, please ensure that you do not obstruct the passage of other visitors and staff.

 • Cameras, microphones or other items or equipment must never be placed so as to block the progress of delegates along a corridor or across a foyer.